-He joined Dundas Street Employment Lawyers after nearly seven years with another boutique employment law firm in Wellington where he worked as a law clerk, and as a lawyer following his admission in 2014.
+He joined Dundas Street Employment Lawyers in 2016 after nearly seven years with another boutique employment law firm in Wellington where he worked as a law clerk, and as a lawyer following his admission in 2014.

 Alastair’s focus is on employment law litigation and advisory work.
 He regularly assists employees and employers with matters relating to:

 - Restructuring and redundancy

 - Holidays and leave